sandialabs/seacas/README.md

 ## SPACK

-The SPACK package manager (https://spack.io/) can be used to install SEACAS and all depedent third-party libaries.
+The SPACK package manager (https://spack.io/) can be used to install SEACAS and all dependent third-party libraries.
 SEACAS is a supported package in SPACK as of December 2018.

 ```